Parsl/parsl/docs/userguide/mpi_apps.rst

 :class:`~parsl.executors.high_throughput.executor.HighThroughputExecutor`
 which eliminates options that are irrelevant for MPI applications.

-Define a configuration for :class:`~parsl.executors.MPIExecutor`
+Define a configuration for :class:`~parsl.executors.MPIExecutor` by

-1. Set ``max_workers_per_block`` to maximum number of tasks to run per block of compute nodes.
+1. Setting ``max_workers_per_block`` to the maximum number of tasks to run per block of compute nodes.
-   This value is typically the number of nodes per task divided by the number of nodes per task.
+   This value is typically the number of nodes per block divided by the number of nodes per task.
-2. Set ``mpi_launcher`` to launcher used for your application.
+2. Setting ``mpi_launcher`` to the launcher used for your application.
-3. Specify the provider that matches your cluster and use the :class:`~parsl.launchers.SimpleLauncher`, which will ensure that no Parsl processes are placed on the compute nodes.
+3. Specifying a provider that matches your cluster and use the :class:`~parsl.launchers.SimpleLauncher`, which will ensure that no Parsl processes are placed on the compute nodes.

 An example for ALCF's Polaris supercomputer: